ClairDeCoder/telegram_cli_notifier/README.md

    telegram_bot.sh bot1 "Hello, World!"
    ```

-Incorporate this into other scripts or event management to alert you.
+Incorporate this into other scripts or events management to alert you.

 ## Advanced Usage
 Change Configuration File Location